Patient education: Protein in the urine (proteinuria) (Beyond the Basics)

 Blood testing — Your doctor or nurse might also ask you to have blood tests to see how well your kidneys are working (called kidney function testing).
 These include measurement of BUN (blood urea nitrogen) and creatinine and then calculating how well the kidneys work with a formula to determine the glomerular filtration rate.

 Kidney biopsy — Your doctor might recommend a test called a kidney biopsy.
 During a biopsy, a doctor takes a small piece of one kidney and then looks at the tissue under the microscope.
 The kidney biopsy is a procedure that is usually done as an outpatient and with local anesthesia.
 Most patients can resume regular activities the next day, except for heavy lifting and exercise.
-(See "Patient information: Renal (kidney) biopsy (Beyond the Basics)".)
+(See "Patient education: Renal (kidney) biopsy (Beyond the Basics)".)

 PROTEINURIA TREATMENT AND PROGNOSIS